AI datasets and VLAI models

 • Model training – Train models using the prepared datasets.

-• Train a model to classify vulnerabilities by severity.
+• Train a model to classify vulnerabilities by severity (English, Chinese, Russian).

 • Train a model for text generation to assist in writing vulnerability descriptions.